marco-bolo/wp1-FAQ/README.md

 ## A. Formatting spreadsheets for MBO (dataset collection or to publish as a dataset)

-_1 What metadata should I include in a spreadsheet that describes a collection of datasets or is a meta-analysis?_
+#### 1. What metadata should I include in a spreadsheet that describes a collection of datasets or is a meta-analysis?

 The specific metadata required will depend on the details of your work, however along with the necessary scientific, technical, numerical metadata that you record, you should include the following domains.
 - Where?
 From where did the information come?